Baccalaureate Mass on Campus

 Mass Location and Start Time

-The Mass will be held in the Football Stadium at Fitton Field at 3 p.m.
+Due to rain, the Mass will be held in the Field Houset at 3 p.m.

 Guests on Thursday may park in the following locations:

 - Shuttles will be available to and from Hogan lots, parking garage, and Freshman Field